60-Day Notice of Information Collection Under Review:

-(4) Affected public who are asked or required to respond, as well as a brief abstract: Primary: Business or other for-profit, Not-for-profit institutions, and individuals or households.
-The form is used to register foreign agents as required under the provisions of the Foreign Agents Registration Act of 1938, as amended, 22 U.S.C. § 611, et seq., must set forth the information required to be disclosed concerning each foreign principal, and must be utilized within 10 days of date contract is made or when initial activity occurs, whichever is first.
+(4) Affected public who are asked or required to respond, as well as a brief abstract: Primary: Business or other for-profit, not-for-profit institutions, and individuals or households.
+The form is used to register foreign agents as required by the Foreign Agents Registration Act of 1938, as amended, 22 U.S.C.
+611, et seq., must set forth the information required to be disclosed concerning each foreign principal, and must be utilized within 10 days of date contract is made or when initial activity occurs, whichever is first.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average response: The estimated total number of respondents is 164 who will complete a response within .49 hours (29 minutes).
+(5) An estimate of the total number of respondents and the amount of time estimated for an average response: The total estimated number of responses is 164 at approximately .49 hours (29 minutes) per response.

-(6) An estimate of the total public burden (in hours) associated with the collection: The estimated total public burden associated with this information collection is 80 hours annually.
+(6) An estimate of the total public burden (in hours) associated with the collection: There are an estimated 80 annual total burden hours associated with this information collection.

-If additional information is required contact: Jerri Murray, Department Clearance Officer, United States Department of Justice, Policy and Planning Staff, Justice Management Division, Two Constitution Square, 145 N Street NE., Room 3W-1407B Washington, DC 20530.
+If additional information is required contact: Jerri Murray, Department Clearance Officer, Policy and Planning Staff, Justice Management Division, Department of Justice, Two Constitution Square, Suite 3W-1407B, 145 N Street NE., Washington, DC 20530.

 BILLING CODE 4410-PF-P